The Dive

-The Economy of India - Industry & Market Trends in 2023
+The Economy of India in 2023 - Industry & Market Trends

-Last Updated: July 16, 2023
+Last Updated: October 30, 2023

 ind

-What is The Overall Outlook in India?
+What is The Overall Outlook in India ?

 India, once a colony of the United Kingdom, gained independence in 1947 and has since become the seventh largest country in the world, boasting 28 states and 8 federal territories, covering an area of 2.98 million square kilometers and with a population of 1.38 billion, the second largest in the world.
 India is a thriving democracy and one of the fastest growing major economies.